Give thanks for this great sweet potato casserole.

 These sweet potatoes taste so good for two reasons: the techniques and the ingredients.

-The Techniques.
 First, roast the sweet potatoes.
 Do not boil them.
 Roasting the sweet potatoes ensures that no excess water absorbs into the recipe, which would make them heavy and dull.
 Second, whip the mashed potatoes really well.
 This will get a lot of fluffiness into them and make them nice and light.

 Little marshmallows on top of the sweet potatoes are good.
 Fresh marshmallow fluff is so much better, almost to the point of game-changing.